Manu Trigueros: Villarreal

 Trigueros reached 300 matches for the club on 10 November 2019, in a 3–1 away loss against RCD Mallorca.
 In March 2021, he entered Villarreal's top three appearance makers, overtaking Marcos Senna's 363 and trailing only his contemporaries Bruno Soriano and Mario Gaspar.
 He played 14 times that season in their victorious Europa League campaign (54 in all competitions), scoring the opening goal of a 2–1 semi-final win over Arsenal on 29 April.

 In November 2021, Trigueros' link was lengthened to 2025, with him remaining a key part of manager Unai Emery's plans.
 On 15 December, he made his 400th appearance in a 7–1 rout of Atlético Sanluqueño CF in the second round of the Copa del Rey, trailing Bruno's overall record by just 25.
 He took the record on 8 September 2022 in a 4–3 UEFA Europa Conference League group victory at home to Lech Poznań.

 In 2023–24, Trigueros was more often a substitute, as the managerial hotseat revolved between Quique Setién, Pacheta and Marcelino García Toral.
 On 2 November, playing as an attacking midfielder for the second of those coaches, he scored his first career hat-trick in a 5–0 win away to sixth-tier Chiclana CF in the first round of the cup.

 Trigueros finished his spell with 477 matches, leaving on 8 August 2024.

 Granada

 Hours after leaving Villarreal, Trigueros joined second-division side Granada CF on a two-year contract.
+On 29 May 2026, Trigueros announced that he would retire at the end of the 2025–26 season.
+On 31 May 2026, at the 2025–26 Segunda División final round against Sporting de Gijón, he played his last professional match.